yahyaelganyni1/devise-jwt-app1/README.md

 <font size="4">Today we’ll walk through building a Rails backend using Devise-JWT which allows users to log in, access endpoints requiring authentication, and log out.</font>

+## what is jwt

+JWTs or JSON Web Tokens are most commonly used to identify an authenticated user.
+They are issued by an authentication server and are consumed by the client-server (to secure its APIs).

 ### Setup

 Create a rails app from the command line.